Selective decay by Casimir dissipation in fluids: Introduction

-\paragraph{The selective decay hypothesis in 2D turbulence.} Already in \cite{Fj1953} it was shown that, in contrast to 3D incompressible flow, the two energy-Casimir constants of motion imply that any transfer of kinetic energy to higher wavenumbers $(k)$ in the 2D incompressible flow of a viscous fluid must be accompanied by a larger transfer of energy to lower wavenumbers.
+\paragraph{The selective decay hypothesis in 2D turbulence.} Already in \cite{Fj1953} it was shown that, in contrast to 3D incompressible flow, the existence of two constants of motion (energy and Casimir) implies that any transfer of kinetic energy to higher wavenumbers $(k)$ in the 2D incompressible flow of a viscous fluid must be accompanied by a larger transfer of energy to lower wavenumbers.
+Over time, this inverse cascade property leads to \emph{coarse-graining}.
+That is, it leads to the emergence of large-scale features of the flow.
 An explanation for this effect based on statistical mechanics and equilibrium thermodynamics was offered in \cite{Kr1967,Kr1971}, which predicted a forward cascade $(k^{-3})$ of enstrophy and an inverse cascade $(k^{-5/3})$ of kinetic energy in 2D incompressible turbulence, as reviewed in \cite{KrMo1980}.
 Investigating these predictions numerically, \cite{MaMo1980} performed simulations of 2D incompressible turbulence using the Navier-Stokes equations and on this basis postulated the \emph{selective decay} hypothesis.
 Their selective decay hypothesis was that in the 2D incompressible flow of a viscous fluid the squared $L^2$ norm of vorticity (or enstrophy, the quadratic Casimir) should decay in time, while the squared $L^2$ norm of velocity (kinetic energy) which has contributions from both directions in wavenumber should stay essentially constant.
 The balance between the $(k^{-5/3})$ and $(k^{-3})$ cascades occurs at the length scale at which energy flux passes through zero, so that energy may be passed in both directions at the same rate simultaneously.

 Because the balance induced by the energy-Casimir dynamics is so important in the motion of fluids, one could imagine designing \emph{modified fluid equations} that would govern the balance by \emph{imposing} the selective decay of one or the other of these two types of conservation laws.
 Moreover, because this balance in the ideal case stems from the Lie-Poisson bracket in the Hamiltonian formulation of ideal fluid dynamics, one could imagine that an effective approach in deriving such modified equations would involve using elements of the Lie-Poisson bracket that would select which type of conservation law would dominate and thus govern the properties of the solution.